-Cognitive behavioral therapy (CBT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based
+Cognitive behavioral therapy (CBT), Dialectical behavior therapy (DBT), Motivational interviewing (MI), Psychodynamic, Solution-focused, Strengths-based

 I have a compassionate and strengths-based approach to therapy.
 I firmly believe that it is the relationship we build together that empowers you to work towards your goals.
 While treatment looks different for each person, I integrate techniques from cognitive-behavioral therapy, motivational interviewing, psychodynamic theory, and trauma-informed practice into my work.
 As a child of immigrants, I am particularly interested in working with those who come from immigrant and/or refugee backgrounds where mental health may be stigmatized.
 I seek to create a nonjudgmental, safe, and supportive environment in therapy where you feel able to process and work towards making the changes you would like to make in your life.

 MSW - University of Chicago School of Social Service Administration

 Internship, Perspectives Leadership Academy, Chicago